Pursuit of Harmony and Mutual Development with SocietySUSTAINABILITY FOR THE MEDIA DO GROUP

 Fight against Piracy Together with ABJ

-MEDIA DO is charged with the mission of continuously protecting the frameworks that support the ongoing creation of high-quality content and provide users with a safe environment that can be used with confidence to enjoy this content.
+MEDIA DO is charged with the mission of continuously protecting the frameworks that support the ongoing creation of highquality content and provide users with a safe environment that can be used with confidence to enjoy this content.
 We are also tasked with maximizing the volume of content distributed through these frameworks.
 The spread of illegally reproduced content (piracy) is one of the greatest threats to the publishing industry and a constant source of economic and mental stress to all involved in the creation and distribution of content.
-Emergency measures for combating piracy have been advanced by various organizations, but it has become clear that the fight against piracy requires a consistent effort by a permanent organization.
-Based on this recognition, creator organizations, publishers, telecommunications companies, and other industry participants banded together to establish Authorized Books of Japan (ABJ) on July 1, 2020, as their bulwark against piracy.
-As an intermediary in eBook distribution, MEDIA DO has participated in this organization as one of its founding members, and COO Shin Niina serves as the representative director of ABJ.

-The damages of piracy remain severe, but the publishing industry has been gaining ground, as seen in the revision to the Copyright Act aimed at regulating leech sites and the illegal download of copyrighted content.
-Meanwhile, the ABJ is taking action to combat streaming-style piracy sites, which have been seeing rises in access numbers, by seeking out such illegal sites to compile lists, which are supplied to relevant parties.
-Another front for the battle against piracy is improving user literacy and preventing damages to these users.
+The damages of piracy remain severe, and the industry has maintained a unique front against this threat through strategies for improving user literacy and preventing damages to these users.
 Measures on this front have included anti-piracy campaigns advanced through coordination between creators and ABJ members as well as the use of the ABJ certification mark to indicate authorized stores and distribution services.
+These strategies helped the industry gain ground by closing down two major overseas piracy websites, cutting the access numbers to such websites to half their peak levels.
 Supporting ABJ’s flank, MEDIA DO lends its aid by supplying intelligence to filtering and security companies and by erecting a defensive line to protect users.
-Moreover, we pledge our full support to the efforts to battle piracy sites lurking overseas advanced through an alliance between the publishing and communications industries and the relevant government agencies as well as to their user education activities in order to help create an environment in which creators feel safe to create.
+Moreover, we pledge our full support to the efforts to battle piracy websites lurking overseas advanced through an alliance between the publishing and communications industries and the relevant government agencies as well as to their user education activities in order to help create an environment in which creators feel safe to create.

 Participation in W3C Internet Technology International Standardization Organization